MaeveHughes/Irish-Sports-Quiz/README.md

             Users are greeted on the home page with a question mark image, once clicked the user is brought to a how to play page where the instructions are laid out in a numerical order which it makes it easy for the user to follow.
         2. As a First Time Visitor, I want to challenge myself on my knowledge of Irish sports.
             The quiz is made up of ten questions about a range of sports, sporting history and famous sports people.
 This will be a challenge for both people who know a lot about Irish sports and people who only know a little.
-        3. As a First Time Visitor, I want to find the quiz makers on social media.
-            The social media links can be found on the footer of the quiz.
-The website provides a link to all the major social media platforms; Facebook, Twitter, Youtube and Instagram.

     -   #### Returning Visitor Goals